LispCookbook/cl-cookbook/strings.md

 # Trimming Blanks from the Ends of a String

-Not only can you trim blanks, but you can get rid of arbitary characters.
+Not only can you trim blanks, but you can get rid of arbitrary characters.
 The functions STRING-TRIM, STRING-LEFT-TRIM and STRING-RIGHT-TRIM return a substring of their second argument where all characters that are in the first argument are removed off the beginning and/or the end.
 The first argument can be any sequence